Whatsapp Icon

 Understanding Cytology

 Cytology involves the examination of cells from various body tissues to detect abnormalities.
 In the context of cancer, cytological tests can identify abnormal cells that are cancerous or atypical, suggesting the presence of cancer.
-The process, often involving a microscope, allows pathologists to observe the size, shape, and structure of cells, providing clues about the type of cancer and its behavior.
+The process, often involving a microscope, allows pathologists to observe the size, shape, and structure of cells, providing clues about the type of cancer and its behaviour.

 Personalized Treatment through Cytological Analysis